Prag8855/aab/content/glossary/Monatskarte.md

 A *Monatskarte* is a monthly pass.

 Usually, this means a monthly *public transit* pass.
 For example, the [[BVG]] sells a *Monatskarte*.
 It lets you use public transportation for one month.
-In many cases, the [[Deutschland Ticket]] is a better option.
+In most cases, the [[Deutschland Ticket]] is a better option.

 **[How to use public transit in Berlin ➞](/guides/public-transit)**